Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

+The Gibbs measures \eqref{GibbsY} and \eqref{GibbsYY} in the one- and two-dimensional cases can be constructed as probability measures for any $\lambda \in \R \setminus \{0\}$ and any $K > 0$.
+Hence, our results show that the three-dimensional model is critical, exhibiting a phase transition that is absent in the one- and two-dimensional cases.

+Compared to the two-dimensional case, the three-dimensional case is more challenging due to further divergences, known as ultraviolet (i.e.~small-scale) divergences.
+Indeed, we show that the interaction potential, even with Wick renormalization, fails to converge

-\noi as $N\to \infty$, where $u_N=\pi_N u$ in \eqref{pi} is an ultraviolet cut-off.
-Therefore, the main difficulty is to handle the additional ultraviolet divergences (i.e.~small scale) beyond Wick renormalization as follows:
+\noi Therefore, the main difficulty is to handle the additional ultraviolet divergences beyond Wick renormalization as follows:

 \noi where the term $- \infty$ denotes another (non-Wick) renormalization (see~\eqref{addcount} below).
-In addition, due to subtracting off the additional counter term beyond Wick renormalization, the Gibbs measure $\rhoo$ and Gaussian free field $\mu$ are mutually singular in the three-dimensional case, which makes additional difficulties in our setting.
+While the Gibbs measures \eqref{GibbsY} and \eqref{GibbsYY} in the one- and two-dimensional cases are absolutely continuous with respect to the Gaussian field $\muu$, the situation is different in the three-dimensional case.
+Due to subtracting the additional counter term along with Wick renormalization, the Gibbs measure $\rhoo$ \eqref{GibbsW} and the Gaussian field $\muu$ are mutually singular, which introduces additional difficulties in every aspect of proving the main result.
+In particular, the singularity of the Gibbs measure causes further challenges in proving non-convergence in the strong coupling case.

-\begin{remark}\rm We notice that the Gibbs measure $\rhoo_0$ on $ (u,w, \dt w)$, formally defined in \eqref{Gibbs33}, decouples as the Gibbs measure $\rhoo$ \eqref{GibbsW} on the component $(u,w)$ and the white noise $ \mu_0$ on the component $\dt w$.
-Therefore, once the Gibbs measure $\rhoo$ \eqref{GibbsW} on $(u,w)$ is established, we can construct the Gibbs measure $\rhoo_0$ on $(u,w,\dt w)$ by setting

-\noi Hence, in the following, we only discuss the construction of the (renormalized) Gibbs measure~$\rhoo$ on $(u,w)$. \end{remark}

-Our main goal in this paper is to establish the following phase transition according to the size of coupling constant $\ld$.
-We now state our first main result in a somewhat formal manner.
-In the next subsection, we present renormalization procedures (beyond Wick renormalizations) and then state our main theorem (Theorem \ref{THM:Gibbs}) in a precise manner.